 All Council managed bushfire-prone areas with specific BMPs have been impacted by bushfire within the last twenty years.
 There have been no reports of any significant damage to adjoining properties during this period.
-However, there is sufficient fuel in these areas to sustain high intensity fires on days of very high or above FFDI.
+However, there is sufficient fuel in these areas to sustain high intensity fires on days of Extreme or higher fire weather.

-The bushfire risk assessment used in BMPs is only for bushfires burning within Council managed bushfire-prone vegetation or approaching an adjoining asset being impacted by fire leaving council managed bushfire-prone vegetation.
+The bushfire risk assessment used in BMPs is only for bushfires burning within Council managed bushfireprone vegetation or approaching an adjoining asset being impacted by fire leaving council managed bushfireprone vegetation.
 Some assets may face a greater bushfire risk from bushfire-prone vegetation that is not under Council control.
 The assessment is based on three main factors: